 Cleary Gottlieb Steen & Hamilton LLP

 Cleary Gottlieb is an international practice in 16 different centres worldwide.
 They help clients effectively manage a wide range of customs and trade matters.

-Thanks to their presence in both Brussels and Washington, they have access to the key regulatory bodies in the European Union and the United States.
+Thanks to their presence in both Brussels and Washington, they have easy access to the European Union and the United States.
 This also means they can effectively offer coordinated transatlantic advice.